abubakarp789/Python-Internship-CodeX-Computing-Co/README.md

 - **Week 01/**: Contains code and resources for the first week of the internship.
 - **Week 02/**: Contains code and resources for the second week of the internship.
 - **Week 03/**: Contains code and resources for the third week of the internship.
+- **Week 04/**: Contains code and resources for the fourth week of the internship.
 - **Comming Soon/**: Contains code and resources for the upcoming weeks of the internship.

 ## Getting Started